Alexander O. Crenshaw

 Interests

-• Intimate relationship dynamics
+• Intimate relationship functioning and treatment

 • Quantitative and research methods in the study of close relationships